Unit 3 - The Meaning of Liberty

-- What were those English rights the Americans started and kept demanding for themselves?
+- What were those English rights the American colonists demanded for themselves?
 Give specifics, this is IMPORTANT.
-HINT: Remember the Magna Carta and the English Bill of Rights (see Glorious Revolution in England above)?
+HINT: Remember the Magna Carta and the English Bill of Rights (see Glorious Revolution in England from Unit 2)?

 - Why did William Pitt say, "This is the mother country, they are the children; they must obey, and we prescribe?"

 - What does the word mongrel mean?
 Why are the American colonists called "a mongrel breed?"

 - Do the American colonists before the American Revolution consider themselves "American?"
 If not, what do they consider themselves?

 - Do you think the British merchants were convinced that American Indians had tossed the tea into Boston Harbor?
 Well, no of course not, but attempt to explain.

 - If King George III wanted to but couldn't reverse the Glorious Revolution, was it likely he would extend British rights to the American colonists?

 - Was it fair for the British to tax the American colonists for the French and Indian War?
 Think honestly!

 - What did "No taxation without representation" mean?

 - What was the Stamp Act (tax)?

 - How did King George III respond to the Boston Tea party?